aws-samples/maximizing-secrets-management-with-aws-secrets-manager/protip3/README.md

 *Originally created for re:Invent 2024 - SEC324 - Code Talk & updated for the AWS Los Angeles Summit Sept 2025*

+ 🍹 Cheers! (with mocktails)!